matthew-d-ng/GitHub-API-REST-requests/README.md

 # GitHub API REST requests
-Using **Python** *(I tried to use Haskell but Stack refused to cooperate, refused to build anything.
-I even tried to download samples to see if I was the problem, but stack couldn't even build them.
-Stack then began to suffer segmentation faults on completely trivial tasks.
-Eventually I lost the will to use Stack, which is sad because Haskell is really nice.)* to retrieve data from the Github API and eventually processing this data into nice visualisations using d3.js library
+Using **Python** to retrieve data from the Github API and eventually processing this data into nice visualisations using d3.js library.

+# Information Displayed
+The visualisation displays a graph with several nodes, representing files within a repository, whose size corresponds to the amount of lines within them.
+The colour of the nodes displays their "heat", i.e the amount of commits that have affected them.
+The number on the node represents the code churn.
+Clicking a node will open up further information about that file, including: a graph over time of it's size and also raw additions ( essentially code churn over time ) and the code churn of each contributor in respect to that particular file.